palantir/gradle-consistent-versions/README.md

 ### How to make this work with Baseline
-Since baseline 3.0, GCV will just work out of the box with Baseline.
+GCV will just work out of the box with Baseline 3.0.0 and newer.

 _If still using Baseline 2.x, then you'll need to disable its own versions plugin which conflicts with GCV:_